 There is an endless list of amazing places to visit in Istanbul but some will guarantee you a wowing moment.
 I will just mention 2-3 from the two cities I have had the chance to visit but am certain there are zillions of them still untouched.

 Istanbul is not the capital of Turkey but definitely one of the most talked-about cities in the country.
 You just can't go to Turkey without stopping, even for a couple of days in Istanbul

 The Sultanahmet Mosque (Blue Mosque):

-This edifice was built was built in 1616 and to-date still is one of the most impressive buildings in the world (to my perspective).
-Also there a numerous things to do around the mosque, from the local shops to tea chap at the gate.
+This edifice was built in 1616 and to-date still is one of the most impressive buildings in the world (to my perspective).
+Also there numerous things to do around the mosque, from the local shops to the tea chap at the gate.

 "You must grab yourself one of these treats if you have a chance to visit the blue mosque"